So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 Overall, You will need to receive at least 75% in each of the four sections to get a passing grade.

-This test is honestly one of the most challenging, but in a rewarding way.
-It encourages to actually apply the knowledge you’ve gained in practical ways as opposed to just marking a box.
+This test is honestly one of the most challenging but in rewarding ways.
+It encourages you to actually apply the knowledge you’ve gained in practical ways as opposed to just marking a box.

 The fact that you actually design workout programs in the middle of a test is quite a different take, and one that definitely gives you a unique edge.

-ISSA is an open book test which drastically reduces the “hardness” of memorizing and reproducing facts.
+ISSA is an open book test that drastically reduces the “hardness” of memorizing and reproducing facts.
 That is why it has one of the highest pass rates of 90%.
-Despite this, ISSA offers challenge in the form of critical thinking and practical engagement of trainer concepts.
+Despite this, ISSA offers a challenge in the form of critical thinking and practical engagement of trainer concepts.

 A 90% pass rate means a 10% fail rate.
 If you happen to be one of the unfortunate minority, you get to retake the test free on your first retake attempt.

 Most first time failures pass on the second attempt, which has an almost 100% pass rate.
 In the case that you still fail after that, you will need to pay $50 for a retest, still considerably cheaper than most cert exam retake fees.

 The general ISSA cert package costs $599.
 This fee regularly gets slashed for seasonal promo or periodic discounts.
 You can have a look at the current price here.
 Check the current price of ISSA here.